Conversion of Vocational Education fixed term staff to continuing employment instruction

 1. Accredited Teaching Qualifications

 The candidate for the continuing position must hold a teaching qualification accredited at minimum of Australian Qualification Framework (AQF) Level 5 which includes supervised teaching practice and studies in teaching methodology, e.g. Diploma.
-In addition the candidate must meet the training and assessment competencies requirements of the Vocational Education and Training Quality Framework/VQF (previously Australian Quality Training Framework/AQTF) in line with the Vocational Education teaching staff mandatory qualifications, competencies and supervision instruction.
+In addition the candidate must meet the training and assessment competencies requirements of the Vocational Education and Training Quality Framework/VQF (previously Australian Quality Training Framework/AQTF) in line with the VE teacher qualifications policy process.
 The relevant Head of School is responsible for determining whether the accredited teaching qualification satisfies the requirement.

 2. Ongoing need for teaching services